Afternoon workshop on the social role of the third with contributions by Joachim Fischer (TU Dresden) and Thomas Bedorf (FernUni Hagen).

 - The material argument of family or triangulation: Human socialisation is only possible and completed by “triangulation” (internalization of the third perspective) (Freud, Lacan etc.)

 - The argument of transition from interaction to institution: The social theory needs the figure of the personal Third in order to reconstruct the phenomenon of “institution” or “system” or “discourse”.
 (Berger/Luckmann)

 - The argument concerning the richness of the Third: Literature tells us that every socio-cultural world already configurates itself in a lot of triadic structures (translator, messenger, rival, trickster, mediator, judge, scapegoat, coalition, “the real winner”, agent, divide et impera, parasite, majority/minority).
 These structures cannot be explained by merely dyadic interaction nor do they need a fourth (party/person) (G. Simmel).

 If these four arguments, which cannot be reduced to each other, are able to establish the figure of the mundane Third or “tertiarity” (“Tertiarität”) beyond the Other (“alterity”) in social ontology, then one can draw a number of consequences for the methodical and ontological innovation of the humanities and the social sciences.

 In a phenomenological perspective the figure of the Third is a figure of transition.
 It bridges or rather symbolises the break between the ethical and the political.
 This presupposes a theory of intersubjectivity that conceives of the Other from a position of radical alterity.
 The mere fact that there is more than one Other forces us to choose between ethical claims.
 This in turn does not result in another ethical question, but rather engages us in agonistic politics.

 You will need to register for this workshop.
-The deadline for registration is 1 March 2021.
+Registration is closed.